nmfs-openscapes/2024-nmfs-champions/github-clinic/eric_p.md

 1. staring a new
 2. list

+1. can you
+2. make a list
+3.

+7. start over
+8. without text inbetween
+9. lists?

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: